limepepper/raspberry-pi-factory-reset/README.md

 annoying to have to power down the rPi, unplug the sdcard, and re-flash the original image back again.

 This project creates images that contain a `/boot/factory_reset` utility and a recovery partition containing a pristine image, which can be reset remotely with a single command.

-The most basic usage is to run the following command from the image:
+The most basic usage is that when you want to factory reset the pi, is to to run the following command from the image:

     root@raspberrypi:~# /boot/factory_reset --reset